nazmulnabil/otithee_weather_app/README.md

 ### Project Description
-We will develop a weather forecast Android Application with Flutter.
+We will develop a weather forecast Android Application with Flutter based on Repository pattern.
 The UI will be as like as above screenshot.
 There is a textfield which takes city name and a button.After pressing the button it takes input from textfield.Then App will send request to Open Weather web API and show the weather information in the UI.

 ### Open Weather API
 We will use [Open Weather Map API](https://openweathermap.org/api) for collecting weather information.
 To get the real weather information of a city, you need to sign up and get your own `APP ID`.
 Otherwise you can test the API with their sample `BASE URL` and sample `APP ID` without creating account.